| Archives May 2000 Issue Feature

 ENIS: Element management system

-E/O: Electrical-to-optical (Technically, it’s RF-to-optical.)
+E/O: Electrical-to-optical (Technically, its RF-to-optical.)

 EO&C: Expert observation and commentary